 I’ve published the Principles on a set of cards that can be used as a conversational and learning tool.

-Access this free poster of Principles at a glance to see the range of Principles in the Starter Card Set.
+Access this free poster of Principles at a glance to see the range of Principles in the full Card Set.

 The card set also includes Activities to do in exploring or choosing Principle cards for your situation.
 The Activities range from those done in a group, as a pair, or by yourself.